-While Wuxia is recognised as a genre of modern Chinese writing, stories with similar premises have long appeared in Chinese literature.
+Although Wuxia is recognized as a genre of modern Chinese writing, stories with similar premises have long appeared in Chinese literature.
 For example, the story of Nie Yinniang (聂隐娘), a female assassin, was written in the Tang dynasty.
 Various tales of citizen heroes upholding justice and righteousness were also penned during the Ming and Ching dynasties.
-However, the bulk of these were banned and destroyed by the disapproving Imperial Court.
+Historically, the bulk of these were banned and destroyed by the disapproving Imperial Court.

-Wuxia as a proper genre only came into prominence after the May Fourth Movement of 1919, the movement itself spearheaded by patriotic students calling for a new response to the world order.
+Wuxia as an acknowledged genre only came into prominence after the May Fourth Movement of 1919, the movement itself spearheaded by patriotic students calling for a new response to the world order.
 From this movement evolved a new form of literature, and progressively the Chinese world saw more and more works written in the Wuxia style.
-Such works peaked in popularity between the 1960s and the 1980s, fuelled by the rise of popular Wuxia writers like Jin Yong and Liang Yusheng, and popular movie and television adaptations.
+Such works peaked in popularity between the 1960s and the 1980s, fuelled by the rise of popular Wuxia writers like Jin Yong and Liang Yusheng, as well as popular movie and television adaptations.
 Of note, Wuxia novels from the 1960s onwards differ markedly in writing style from predecessors.
-These newer works are easier to read, and also include other storytelling elements like mystery, romance and political intrigue.
+These newer works were easier to read, and also included other storytelling elements like mystery, romance and political intrigue.

 Kung Fu, the Heart of Wuxia

-When adapted into movies or television dramas, these protagonists display wondrous abilities such as superhuman strength, extraordinary agility, or the ability to walk on walls and water.
+When adapted into movies or television dramas, these protagonists display wondrous abilities such as superhuman strength, extraordinary agility, and even the ability to walk on walls and water.

 In a way, this makes Wuxia characters similar to the meta-humans of American comics.
 However, it should be noted that Wuxia abilities are largely limited to physical prowess.
 Psychic abilities, such as hypnosis, do feature rarely, but never with the sort of formidability found in American comics.
 Lastly, Wuxia characters are never born with their abilities.
 There is no W-Gene, etc. Whatever Wuxia heroes are capable of doing is the result of arduous and prolonged training.